clintonboys/clintonboys.github.io/emma-chisit/index.md

 5/4/05: Working on an object-oriented skeleton of the model which will initially work with a few dummy polling places and seats.

+19/4/05: Read about some models that have similar ideas to mine; in particular the [strong transition model](http://www.electoralcalculus.co.uk/strongmodel.html) used by the may2015.co.uk site.

+20/4/05: Coded up a first draft of a runoff simulator.

 **Where can I see the source code?**

 I'm keeping everything open source.
 It's all available on the [Github repo](https://github.com/clintonboys/emma-chisit) for this project.